rgxb2807/pygliss/README.md

 # Glissandi Harmonic Relations Calculator in Python
 Calculates the chordal relationship between two or more independent glissandi.
-Lilypond integration to display score instead of text representation, not yet implemented

 ## Table of Contents